yngtodd/firebook/docs/getting_started/from_scratch.md

 Above we have defined a fully connected neural network with one hidden layer.
 This network is composed of two layers of weights `W1` and `W2` which have shapes `(input_size, hidden_size)` and `(hidden_size, num_classes)` respectively.
+When we instantiate our models, these weights will be initialized to be random normal vectors.

 Connecting these two layers is the `sigmoid` function.
-The final layer of the network is also followed by the sigmoid function, which ensures all of our model's predictions lie within the interval [0,1].
+The final layer of the network is similarly followed by the sigmoid function, which ensures all of our model's predictions lie within the interval [0,1].